Take a look at the best-selling Trump and Biden merch on Amazon

-In 2016, Hillary Clinton’s campaign recruited an all-star team of designers to create cool, grass roots branding.
+In 2016, Hillary Clinton’s campaign recruited an all-star team of designers to create cool, grassroots branding.
 In 2020, the Biden team has taken a similar approach, landing hip fashion designers and illustrators to produce merchandise and campaign materials.

 But there can be a disconnect between the youthful, coastal liberal aesthetic, and the unapologetically unpolished slogans of Trump’s middle-America base.
 Nowhere was this more clear than in 2016, when the perfectly coiffed Clinton campaign was undone by a red hat with an odd-sounding slogan from the Reagan era: Make America Great Again.